 Here are eight of the best Hampi hotels and guesthouses for all budgets.
 Attractive discounts are usually available during the low season, from April to October.
 Click on the property links below to check the prices for your travel dates.

 An Orange County property, this opulent new luxury hotel has been built to resemble a 14th-century Vijayanagara-era palace.
 It's situated in the countryside about 20 minutes drive south of Hampi.
 The hotel has 37 spacious suites, spread across three categories, and nine Jal Mahal pool villas.
-All have private Jacuzzis.
+All have a private Jacuzzi.
 Its two restaurants serve gourmet continental and Indian cuisine, also inspired by the Vijayanagara Empire.
 In addition, there are two exclusive poolside dining areas for added romance.
 Other facilities include a reading lounge, two swimming pools, lounge bar, and Ayurvedic spa.
 The hotel also offers a number of experiences for guests to explore Hampi.

 - Rates: From 21,900 rupees per night for a double including tax.

 This remotely located eco-friendly resort is a wonderful private retreat that's surrounded by wilderness.
 You'll find it nestled amidst boulders on the banks of Tungabhadra River in the Yamini Hills.
 By road, it's more than an hour from Hampi.
 However, this can be reduced substantially by taking a ferry across the river to the heart of the action.
 The hotel car will pick you up and drop you off at the ferry point.
 After a hectic day of sightseeing, you'll be grateful to be able to escape to the serenity of Hampi's Boulders.
 The accommodations consist of a variety of secluded cottages, ranging in size from one to three guest rooms.
 Nature walks and bird watching activities are conducted.